Create task

 -

-— specifies the delivery location, using the appropriate URL format for the chosen delivery method.
-This value must match one of the location paths in your contract. -
+path— specifies the delivery location, using the appropriate URL format for the chosen delivery method.
+This value must match one of the location paths in your contract.-

 -